luiscruz/green-ai/_publications/2021-03-nguyen-dataset.md

   - Data Efficiency
   - Green Data
 annotation: |-
   This paper presents a technique called Kernel Inducing Points (KIP) to generate new smaller datasets that yield similar performance when used to train a machine learning model.
-In other words, KIP is an algorithm for *dataset distillation*.
+In other words, KIP is an algorithm for **dataset distillation**.
   Although the paper does not primarily focus on energy efficiency, it shows an an enormous potential of using dataset distillation to reduce the energy consumption of machine learning models – in particular, neural networks.
   Besides improving efficiency, this technique can enable privacy-preservation on datasets, since the generated datasets are different from its raw version.
 This is different from the concept of extracting coresets – a subset selected from the original dataset that preserves or approximates the original properties.

   The technique is tested for different compressed dataset sizes, yielding similar performance results when compressing datasets by one or two orders of magnitude.
 Note: sometimes, the results in the paper are a bit rushed, but all the details are provided in the appendices.
-image: images/nguyen2021dataset.png
+image: nguyen-dataset.png
 ---